ConnectedBradford/Connected-Bradford-DentalData/README.md

 observation_period

-For dental data please see https://www.nhsbsa.nhs.uk/activity-payment-and-pension-services/dental-activity-processing
+For the dental data dictionary please see https://www.nhsbsa.nhs.uk/activity-payment-and-pension-services/dental-activity-processing.
+The FP17 specification details the data contained within the tbl_Dental_Data.

 ### The source data tables are: